rdpickard/twitter_bleach/README.md

 going without progress being lost.

 ### Twitter application Set-up
-> If you don't have a Twitter developer account and don't know how to set upa Twitter API Application, there is a step-by-step guide [here](docs/twitter_application_setup.md).
+> If you don't have a Twitter developer account and don't know how to set up a Twitter API Application, there is a step-by-step guide [here](docs/twitter_application_setup.md).

 Create a Twitter application on your developer account.
 The account settings are